 When you're using an organization-specific identity store, the account lockout policy is inherited from the store.
 You may be able to modify the account lockout policy for the store.
 Consult the documentation specific to the store type to learn how to change the account lockout policy.

 Monitor failed login attempts

 You can monitor failed login attempts by viewing the portal logs in the Portal Directory.
-Any failed attempts result in a warning-level message stating that the user failed to sign in because of an invalid user name or password combination.
+Any failed attempts result in a warning-level message stating that the user failed to sign in because of an invalid username or password combination.
 If the user exceeds the maximum number of login attempts, a severe-level message is logged stating that the account has been locked out.
-Monitoring the portal logs for failed login attempts can help you understand if there is a potential password attack on your system.
+Monitoring the portal logs for failed login attempts can help you determine whether there is a potential password attack on your system.

 For more information, see Work with portal logs.